Shaykh Abu Mujaahid

 Whoever sat with Shaykh Fareed could see the Sunnah in him, as if it had been woven into his being.
 He loved it, clung to it, and was careful to follow it in matters small and large.
 The fruits of that appeared in his humility, his gentle speech, his good manners, and his kindness toward people.

 He was a man of worship.
 He prayed Duha and the night prayer, even while traveling.
-When the iqamah was called, he would walk through the lines straightening them himself.
+When the iqamah was called, he would walk around the lines straightening them himself.

 His lessons were calm and unhurried.
 His voice was clear and soft, and he was fluent in both Arabic and English.
 Time used to slip away during his classes, and those present would wish they did not have to end.